trevormh/OpenPaymentSearch/README.md

 # Open Payments Search
-This Laravel app is used to import and through the 2019 Open Paments dataset located here https://openpaymentsdata.cms.gov/dataset/General-Payment-Data-Detailed-Dataset-2019-Reporti/p2ve-2ws5
+This Laravel app is used to import and search through the 2019 Open Paments dataset located here https://openpaymentsdata.cms.gov/dataset/General-Payment-Data-Detailed-Dataset-2019-Reporti/p2ve-2ws5

 ___